Yo1k/qaws-alchemy/readme.md

 containing DB data.
 See the [reference](https://docs.docker.com/compose/compose-file/) for more information about structure `docker-compose.yml`.
-'web' is service that runs 'qserv-app' image and also has dependency on 'db'.
-Make sure you create the 'qserv-app' image before starting the services.
+'web' is service that runs 'qaws-app' image and also has dependency on 'db'.
+Make sure you create the 'qaws-app' image before starting the services.

 To create and run only Docker container with PostgreSQL, run from the project root directory: